Laubenstein/etch-a-sketch/README.md

 Work in progress!

-The goal is to make a Grid of cells, which change color on ouseover.
+The goal is to make a grid of cells, which change color on mouseover.
 (Working)

 Additionally, there should be 3 buttons:
 - [x] Reset Grid, prompt user for Grid size